phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 # Interface

-The device driver server in a Phoenix-RTOS ecosystem communicates with other processes using a message interface.
+The device driver server in a Feniks-RTOS ecosystem communicates with other processes using a message interface.
 In the typical case, the driver server has one port on which all requests are placed by clients.
 This port can be either registered within the native namespace or special file(s) can be created within the filesystem.